 This course provides a basic quantitative introduction to (electromagnetic) radiation in the climate system, focusing on the atmosphere.
 We will establish the language used to describe radiation and describe how sources of radiation are related to temperature and to the physical properties and chemical composition of the atmosphere.
 We’ll learn how radiation emitted by the earth and atmosphere is transported between elements of the climate system and the rest of the universe, combining this with information about how the optical properties vary with wavelength to understand phenomena as varied as the cooling rate of the atmosphere, how “radiative forcing” arises from compositional changes and how this varies in space, and why the amount of rain increases more slowly than the amount of water in the atmosphere.
 We’ll then consider light from the sun, which arrives as a collimated beam that’s diffused in the atmosphere.
 We’ll consider methods for computing the fate of incoming sunlight and explore how this depends on the distribution of the gasses, aerosols, and clouds that make up the atmosphere.

-Climate change and environmental catastrophes are on the rise, and it has been well- documented by now that those facing the heaviest impacts have largely been communities of color and / or working class.
-Many of these communities are also survivors of colonialism’s deeper ongoing legacies of dispossession as well as of capitalist extraction projects; yet these same communities have long had much to teach on how to be in better relations with our planet and each other.
-The purpose of this seminar is to train students in how to ask critical questions when it comes to the production of knowledge or when doing science.
+It has been well-documented by now that those facing the heaviest impacts of accelerating climate change and environmental catastrophes have largely been communities of color and / or working class.
+Many of these communities are also survivors of colonialism’s deeper ongoing legacies of dispossession as well as of capitalist extraction projects.
+Yet these same communities have long had much to teach on how to be in better relations with our planet and each other – in part through a forced “resilience” and in large part through ancestral knowledge of the land.
+The purpose of this seminar is to train students to think critically about their research, to broaden the scope of what counts as expertise, and to ethically engage with effected communities when it comes to the production of knowledge and doing science.

-Students taking the seminar for 3 credits and who aim to decolonize their own research will be trained in ethnographic methods by developing an anthropological lens - first through a self-ethnography workshop that focuses on the positionality and then through their own mini-ethnography projects.
+Students taking the seminar for 3 credits and who aim to decolonize their own research will be trained in ethnographic methods in order to complete their own mini-ethnography projects and presen

 The goal of this course is to help students improve their writing for journal publication.
 Topics will include strategies for constructing an article; for keeping the manuscript moving forward; and for improving the quality of the student’s writing.
 Students must be actively working on a manuscript for publication, and must be willing to commit to a minimum of 10 minutes of writing per day.
 Additional work will include short reading and writing assignments throughout the term, and a small number of peer-review sessions outside of class.
 The course will be discussion oriented and taught in seminar style and will meet once per week for 1.5 hrs.